howardpanton/angular-2-webpack-seed/README.md

 ## Issues

 There is currently an issue with Angular 2 webpack and the NPM `@types` module.
 To get around this bug, the `node_modules/@types` directory is removed at build time.

+Feel free to fork and submit issues requests or let me know how the seed project can be improved.